-There were also hospital administrators (optiovaletudinarii), secretaries (librarii), instructors (discentes), magicians and herpetologists (marsus), vets (pequarius), vets for e.g. foals (pollio), vets for camels (ad / cum camellos).
-As you can see, the Roman army had a really well-organized medical service of the empire.
+There were also hospital administrators (optiovaletudinarii), secretaries (librarii), instructors (discentes), magicians and herpetologists (marsus), vets (pequarius), vets for e.g. foals (pollio), vets for camels (ad/cum camellos).
+As you can see, the Roman army had a really well-organized medical service.

 Often in Roman inscriptions one can find the function medici ordinarii which refers to the lowest rank of a military doctor.
 However, it is worth paying attention to the word ordinarii, which suggests that this was an “ordinary” specialist and was not as respected as medicus.
 The so-called medicus duplicarius (“double wage medic”) and milites sesquiplicarii (“soldier’s 1.5 times wage”), whose wages are certain to they could also receive legionary medics.

 As shown in the relief from Trajan’s Column, medical personnel were also present during the battle.
 The medical staff was behind the banners, not far from the headquarters.
 Certainly, before the wounded were brought to the “battle hospital”, they first received first aid from capsaria – medical helpers.
 Some soldiers volunteered and brought the wounded from the battlefield on their horses.
 In return, they could count on additional remuneration; from everyone saved.
 Capsarii bandaged the wounded with the so-called fascia, which was worn in capsae.